pupil-labs/pupil-docs/neon/pupil-cloud/add-ons/index.md

 Depending on the add-on you purchased, they can be linked with a fixed number of eye tracking device.
 Linking a device with an add-on unlocks the functionality of the add-on for the device.

 To link a device with a registered add-on, click `Link device` in the table.
 The drop-down menu for the hardware serial will contain the serials of all the devices that have uploaded recordings to one of your workspaces before.
-You can also obtain the serial of a new device via the Neon Companion app and enter it here.
+You can also obtain the serial of a new device via the Companion app and enter it here.

 <video width="100%" controls>
   <source src="./link_device.mp4" type="video/mp4">